Paul Finch

 Paul Finch is an English author and scriptwriter.
 He began his writing career on the British television programme The Bill.
 His early scripts were for children's animation.
-He has written over 300 short stories which have appeared in magazines, such as the All Hallows, the magazine of the Ghost Story Society and Black Static.
+He has written over 300 short stories which have appeared in magazines, such as All Hallows, the magazine of the Ghost Story Society and Black Static.
 He also edits anthologies of Horror stories with the overall title of Terror Tales.
 He has written variously for the books and other spin-offs from Doctor Who.
 He is the author of the ongoing series of DS Mark Heck Heckenberg novels.